A Complexity Hierarchy of Shuffles in Card-Based Protocols: Preliminaries

 The pile-scramble shuffle (\sh{pss}) divides a deck of $kn$ cards into $k$ piles of $n$ consecutive cards, and then rearranges the $k$ piles according to a uniformly random permutation.
 Formally, we index the cards from $1$ to $kn$ according to their positions in the deck.
 The \sh{pss} is denoted by

 where $\pi_\tau((i-1)n+j) = (\tau(i)-1)n + j$ for $1 \le i \le k$ and $1 \le j \le n$.

-In practice, this operation can be implemented by placing the $n$ cards of each pile into an envelope and applying the \sh{ss} to the pile of $k$ envelopes.
+In practice, this operation can be implemented by placing the $n$ cards of each pile into an envelope and scrambling the pile of $k$ envelopes.
 Alternatively, one may use a rubber band or paper clip to tie the cards in each pile together before scrambling them.
 This operation was first introduced by Ishikawa et al.~\cite{scramble}.